-Investment properties are properties which are owned to earn rental income or for capital appreciation or for both, but not for sale in the ordinary course of business, use in the production or supply of goods or services or for administrative purpose.
+Investment properties are properties which are owned or held under a leasehold interest to earn rental income or for capital appreciation or for both, but not for sale in the ordinary course of business, use in the production or supply of goods or services or for administrative purpose.
 Properties that are occupied by the companies in the Group are accounted for as owner-occupied rather than as investment properties.
 Investment properties initially and subsequently measured at cost are accounted for similarly to property, plant and equipment.